felixjung/feju.github.io/_posts/2016-03-18-let-us-loop-you-in.md

 I do not know when the Air products are going to be phased out.
 If I would have to bet, then Apple is going to introduce new Macbook Pros with the same color options and probably a new design at WWDC in June.
-The new iPad could be introduced in the Fall, with the iPad Air 2 taking the place of the entry level device[^1].
+The new consumer iPad could be introduced in the Fall, with the iPad Air 2 taking the place of the entry level device[^1].
 I would expect a new Macbook at screen sizes different than 12" around Fall as well.

+##### Long-term outcome

 What that would leave us with is a clean lineup for Mac laptops and iPads.
 All machines come with Retina screens and there are distinct products for consumers and professionals.
+All coming in the same three color options of silver, black, and gold.
+Having a dedicated iPad line for professional use -- that is more than one single device -- could also help Apple establish iPads as serious creation devices, something that has been difficult in the past.

 [^1]: Yes, that means at least one more year of iPad Air.